elifserra/opaca-node-red/Multi-Input_Handling_Custom_NodeRED.md

 ## Overview

 In standard Node-RED, each node is typically designed to process a single input (`msg.payload`) at a time.
 This can be limiting when building complex flows that require multiple inputs from different sources to be processed together.
-To overcome this limitation, we developed a custom solution within the OPACA framework that allows a single node to handle multiple inputs before triggering an action.
+To overcome this limitation, I developed a custom solution within the OPACA framework that allows a single node to handle multiple inputs before triggering an action.

 This README provides a comprehensive guide on how this custom multi-input handling works, complete with code examples and detailed explanations.